MA Theatre Lab

-You should hold an honours degree, or recognised diploma, in a performance or theatre practice-related course and be a practising performer with a minimum of three years’ significant professional experience.
+You should hold an honours degree, or recognised diploma, in a performance or theatre practice-related course and/or be a practising performer with a minimum of three years’ significant professional experience.

-We hold Open Days for the MA Theatre Lab programme. - keep an eye on the website for further details.
+Yes, we hold open days for the MA Theatre Lab course.
+Keep an eye on the What's On section of the website for further details.

-RADA accepts 16 students on the MA Theatre Lab programme each year.
+RADA accepts 18 students onto the MA Theatre Lab course each year.

-If you are ill on the day, please email firstname.lastname@example.org.
-While we will try to provide an alternative date, this may not be possible and is dependent on where we are in the audition cycle.
+If you are ill on the day, please email firstname.lastname@example.org in advance of your audition.
+We will try to provide an alternative date, but this may not be possible and is dependent on where we are in the audition cycle.

-You should have lived in the UK/EU for three consecutive years prior to starting the course in order to qualify for UK/EU level tuition fees
+You must have lived in the UK/EU for three consecutive years prior to starting the course in order to qualify for UK/EU level tuition fees.

 If, for example, you were born in the UK but then moved to Australia for twenty years, you would be liable to pay the international rate.